 Yes, the 2024 marathon and half marathon courses have a short gravel road section in Pleasant Prairie.
 It is about a mile long.

-These course have been measured to USATF certifications and are USATF Certified courses (certification numbers TBA).
+These courses have been measured to USATF certifications and are USATF Certified courses.
 Please note that your GPS device will probably show final distances different than 26.2 and 13.1 miles.
 USATF certification measures along tangents and measures the shortest possible distance for the course.
 When you are running a race, your GPS device is only accurate to a certain point and will also add distance when you take wide turns, go around other runners, stop inside a port-a-potty, etc.

-There will be aid stations stocked with water, Gatorade, and port-a-potties roughly every two miles.
+There will be aid stations stocked with water, Gatorade, and port-a-potties roughly every two to two and a half miles.